sebalp1987/outlier_model/README.md

 Database is composed by several raw and big size files.
 We made all the necessary transformations and sanitization.
 You can find it in the Mandely repository https://data.mendeley.com/datasets/g3vxppc8k4/1.
 Note: As it is a real dataset all data is masked.

 ## Preprocessing
 This version is a simplified one.
 Here it is only the model application.
 All the preprocessing modules were retired because of simplicity.
 Again, do not hesitate to contact us if you want to take a look to it.
-Also you can take a look to the [DOCUMENTATION.docx](CHANGELOG) file annexed.
-Take into account that this is a very preliminary version.

 ## Requerimentes